seaBass3/epoch-time-machine/README.md

-# epoch
+Javascript date and time formatter with add and subtract date and time functions

-Javascript date formatter with add and subtract date and time options
+epoch-time-machine adds the following functions to the JavaScript Date object:

 node.js: `require("epoch-time-machine");`

-epoch adds the following functions to the JavaScript Date object:
+# epoch
 `Date.toATOM()` - Convert to ATOM string format: 2005-08-15T15:52:01+00:00

 `Date.toISO8601()` - Convert to ISO8601 string format: 2005-08-15T15:52:01+0000